-Name & location of source(s): Well # 3,4,5 North Howell Mountain Rd.
+Name & general location of source(s): Well #3,4,5 North Howell Mountain Rd.
 Past Clark Way

-Well # 6 Behind Water Tanks at Airport
+Well #6 Behind Water Tanks at Airport

-Drinking Water Source Assessment information: Available at Facilities Management, Dale Wither's Office

-This was completed in October of 2001 for our Water System.
+Drinking Water Source Assessment information: Available at Facilities Management, Dale Wither's Office This was completed in October of 2001 for our Water System.
+None of the land uses in the surrounding area have changed since that time.
 The Vulnerability Summary showed us most vulnerable for the following activities for each well as follows:

-Well #3 Grazing, Sewer collection systems, Historic gas stations
+Well #3- Grazing, Sewer Collection Systems, Historic Gas Stations

-Well #4 Farm machinery repair, grazing, NPDES/WDR permitted discharges, Photo process

-Printing, Sewer collection systems, Historic Gas Stations
+Well #4- Farm Machinery Repair, Grazing, NPDES/WDR Permitted Discharges, Photo Process Printing, Sewer Collection Systems, Historic Gas Stations

-Well #5 Grazing, sewer collection systems
+Well #5- Grazing, Sewer Collection Systems

-Well #6 Airports - Maintenance/fueling areas
+Well #6- Airports-Maintenance/Fueling Areas

-We will be glad to go over any questions you might have on this or let you review the full report.
+We will be glad to go over any questions that you might have on this or let you review the full report.